 by Alicia Anka

-We assure you Rocket has nothing to do with a trip to space; however, it was designed in San Francisco in the 1980’s for the US rock band, the Grateful Dead, which is a trip in itself!
+Rocket Yoga was designed in San Francisco in the 1980’s for the US rock band, the Grateful Dead, which is a trip in itself!
 Sounds intriguing, right?
 Read on…

 Larry Schultz, the Dead’s yoga instructor, created The Rocket Routines for people in the west, like the Dead, who wanted to practice yoga for its mind/body benefits, but did not have the body type nor the time to master a more traditional practice such as Ashtanga, which was developed for young, bendy Indian boys and decrees that you cannot move on in the practice until you master each posture, no matter how long that takes!
 Word has it that it got coined ‘The Rocket’ because the Dead’s guitarist, Bob Weir, claimed, “it gets you there faster!”
 By there, we think he meant fitness nirvana!